 What percentage of health insurance do employers pay?

-The employer portion of health insurance that you pay varies depending on your business’s size and the type of coverage.
-Though there is no single answer to how much do employers pay for health insurance, there are average amounts.
+The employer portion of health insurance you pay varies depending on your business’s size and the type of coverage.
+There is no single answer to the question How much do employers pay for health insurance?
+But, there are average amounts to consider.

 Most insurance companies require employers to cover at least half of the employee’s premium.
 This makes insurance more affordable for employees.

-When you’re considering what percentage of health insurance employers pay, keep the following in mind:
+When you’re considering what percentage of health insurance to pay, keep the following in mind: